 - Computer vision

-AI has the potential to completely change how we approach digital marketing and advertising.
-In fact, if you look at how important data is in business today, it’s clear that artificial intelligence will be the backbone of making sense of all this data.
+AI can potentially change how we approach digital marketing and advertising altogether.
+If you look at how vital data is in business today, it’s clear that artificial intelligence will be the backbone of making sense of all this data.

-AI can be used to augment the online marketing and advertising capabilities of a company as well as assist traditional marketing activities.
+AI can augment a company’s online and advertising capabilities and assist traditional marketing activities.

-More specifically, AI can be used in marketing automation software to automate tasks that were previously performed manually by marketing professionals.
-This ranges from customer segmentation, lead management, campaign creation and optimization, social media marketing, lead nurturing, real-time bidding management.
+More specifically, AI can be used in marketing automation software to automate tasks previously performed manually by marketing professionals.
+This ranges from customer segmentation, lead management, campaign creation and optimization, social media marketing, lead nurturing, and real-time bidding management.

-From a marketing perspective, it is important to determine what segmentation of customer populations will generate the most profitable results.
+From a marketing perspective, it is essential to determine what segmentation of customer populations will generate the most profitable results.
 It’s no longer a question of “how do we market to everybody?”
 The answer used to be “broadcast a message” and hope that it appeals to your target market.
-This can come in the form of paid advertising, search engine optimization, or building out a comprehensive social media presence.
+This can come from paid advertising, search engine optimization, or building a comprehensive social media presence.

 Now, it’s about creating highly targeted advertising that allows you to pinpoint your ideal customer.
-With AI, you can create highly targeted and hyper personalized online ads that speak to specific groups of people or even special individuals, based on their interests and buyer intents.
+With AI, you can create highly targeted and hyper-personalized online ads that speak to specific groups of people or even particular individuals based on their interests and buyer intents.
 These potential customers will see your ads when they are more likely to make a purchase, which increases the likelihood that they will convert into actual customers.

 Artificial intelligence and marketing automation go hand in hand.
-According to a 2021 report from Adobe, “Automated campaign management is evolving from a fixed set of rules to the deep learning based intelligent systems that can adapt and learn from changes in audience”.
+According to a 2021 report from Adobe, “Automated campaign management is evolving from a fixed set of rules to the deep learning-based intelligent systems that can adapt and learn from changes in the audience.”

-In the future, this AI will give marketers the ability to track, segment and personalize customer journeys based on their emotional traits.
-This means that campaign automation will move from being a hands-off process involving automated tasks to being an interactive one involving human participation.
+In the future, this AI will give marketers the ability to track, segment, and personalize customer journeys based on their emotional traits.
+This means that campaign automation will move from a hands-off process involving automated tasks to an interactive one involving human participation.

-For example, IBM Watson uses deep learning networks to recommend the best type of content to publish on a given day, based on historical performance and up-to-date statistics.
+For example, based on historical performance and up-to-date statistics, IBM Watson uses deep learning networks to recommend the best type of content to publish on a given day.
 If an email brings in more new subscribers than you were expecting, you can use AI to automatically create a new email campaign that better targets that audience.
-You can also use it to provide more relevant information about your listeners without having to send out numerous messages with the same reworded information.
+You can also use it to provide more relevant information about your listeners without sending out numerous messages with the same reworded information.

 Deep learning, which allows machines to learn without being explicitly told what to do, generates insights about potential customers’ emotional states.

-AI can be used to improve customer experience (CX) in a number of ways.
+AI can improve customer experience (CX) in several ways.

-Customer experience optimization is the term used to describe the work that marketers do to optimize the experience that customers have with their brand.
-The goal is to make sure that your customer’s interactions with your company are seamless; they should know what to expect at every stage of the CX process and how your brand will interact with them throughout.
+Customer experience optimization is the term used to describe the work marketers do to optimize the experience that customers have with their brands.
+The goal is to ensure that your customer’s interactions with your company are seamless; they should know what to expect at every stage of the CX process and how your brand will interact with them.

-AI can be used to improve the accuracy of lead scoring in a number of ways.
+AI can be used to improve the accuracy of lead scoring in several ways.

-For example, AI could create bespoke lead scoring models that work much better at distinguishing between potential customers and non-customers, based on the amount of information they have provided about their intents and preferences.
+For example, AI could create bespoke lead-scoring models that work much better at distinguishing between potential customers and non-customers based on the information they have provided about their intents and preferences.

-You could also use AI to automate decisions around the quality and price level of leads.
-In this way you do not have to put time and effort into manually choosing the best leads for each customer opportunity.
+You could also use AI to automate decisions around lead quality and price level.
+In this way, you do not have to put time and effort into manually choosing the best leads for each customer opportunity.

-AI analyzes consumer interest, dominate search terms, and identify topics that are trending on Google so you know what subjects are relevant to your industry and which keywords you should focus on in order to boost awareness about your brand.
+AI analyzes consumer interest, dominates search terms, and identifies trending topics on Google.
+Hence, you know what subjects are relevant to your industry and which keywords you should focus on to boost awareness about your brand.

-Lead nurturing is a digital marketing activity that takes place after a potential customer has expressed interest in your product and performed an initial action such as filling out a form or downloading an e-book.
-It typically involves sending out a series of emails that extend the sales automation AI cycle and encourage further action.
+Lead nurturing is a digital marketing activity that occurs after a potential customer has expressed interest in your product and performed an initial action, such as filling out a form or downloading an e-book.
+It typically involves sending emails extending the sales automation AI cycle, encouraging the sales automation AI cycle, and encouraging further action.

-AI can be used to create new lead nurturing campaigns with variable content.
-For example, you could do something like auto-generate a sales video based on the buyer’s interests and intended product use which you might not otherwise have known.
+AI can be used to create new lead-nurturing campaigns with variable content.
+For example, you could auto-generate a sales video based on the buyer’s interests and intended product use which you might not otherwise have known.
 You could also create automated content such as email courseware or increase your online availability without requiring an email address from a specific user.

-Predictive analytics is a marketing modelling activity that uses historical data to make predictions about future outcomes.
-AI can be used to create predictive models to estimate the likelihood that a customer will respond to a specific piece of content or that a given product/service will succeed in a given market.
+Predictive analytics is a marketing modeling activity that uses historical data to predict future outcomes.
+AI can create predictive models to estimate the likelihood that a customer will respond to a specific piece of content or that a given product/service will succeed in a given market.

-There are many different AI applications that can be used to augment or optimize marketing and advertising initiatives.
-AI can provide a competitive advantage, automate the mundane tasks that take up a lot of time and effort, and streamline a number of end-to-end customer journeys.
+Many different AI applications can be used to augment or optimize marketing and advertising initiatives.
+AI can provide a competitive advantage, automate the mundane tasks that take up a lot of time and effort, and streamline several end-to-end customer journeys.

 Using AI for account-based marketing requires the ability to create an accurate customer profile.
-Using machine learning, you could create a product/service that identifies the needs of your ideal customer based on historic data.
-This could be done in combination with information about their personal preferences and company size, to give you a better idea of who your best customers are.
+Using machine learning, you could create a product/service that identifies the needs of your ideal customer based on historical data.
+This could be done with information about their personal preferences and company size to give you a better idea of your best customers.

 For instance, IBM iX works with clients on their account-based marketing efforts.
-By analyzing data from multiple sources, they are able to help companies generate insights about their existing customers and identify potential customer accounts.
-This helps you prioritize your target accounts and use your resources more efficiently—as well as increase the effectiveness of your account-based marketing program overall.
+Analyzing data from multiple sources can help companies generate insights about their existing customers and identify potential customer accounts.
+This enables you to prioritize your target accounts and use your resources more efficiently—as well as increase the effectiveness of your account-based marketing program overall.

 The Advantages and Disadvantages of AI Marketing

 As artificial intelligence grows in popularity, so does the interest in the potential of the technology.
-But while many see AI as a solution to a number of problems, there are some who believe it could be a threat to economic stability and moral values.
+But while many see AI as a solution to several problems, some believe it could threaten economic stability and moral values.
 While some have found the potential for AI to be promising, others have been more reserved.

-Back to marketing, AI has the potential to truly transform the way that marketers operate, however, it’s important to understand both the advantages and disadvantages of AI so you can reap the benefits without succumbing to the potential pitfalls.
+Back to marketing, AI has the potential to transform the way that marketers operate genuinely; however, it’s essential to understand both the advantages and disadvantages of AI so you can reap the benefits without succumbing to the potential pitfalls.

-The main three advantages to AI as a marketing tool include:
+The main three advantages of AI as a marketing tool include: